AccessibilityNL/accessibility-game-english/src/levels/4/play.md

 index: 4
 title: ADHD

-note_title: super geheime code
+note_title: super secret code
-note_text:  adelaar = rood <br> buizerd = zwart <br> groot = gestreept <br> die groene is de kleinste
+note_text:  eagle = red <br> hawk = black <br> large = striped <br> the green one is the little one

-popup_intro: Je hebt nog maar
+popup_intro: You've only got
-popup_text: Wil je stoppen?
-Het kan nu nog.
-Loop gewoon weg en blijf gespaard.
+popup_text: Do you want to quit?
+You still can.
+Just walk away and go on with your life.
-button_continue_text: Ga verder
+button_continue_text: Continue
 button_stop_text: Stop level

 wires: